-Jane L. Blasingham has represents clients on general corporate counsel matters including but not limited to, advising associations and their boards on homeowners associations law, amending and enforcement of governing documents, fiduciary duties, employment issues and contracts.
-She has represented associatonis in all matters pertaining to the Davis Stirling Common Interest Development Act and other state and federal laws.
+Jane L. Blasingham represents community association clients on general corporate counsel matters.
+Her work encompasses advising associations and their boards on community association law, amendment and enforcement of governing documents, fiduciary duties, employment issues and contracts.
+She has represented associations in all matters pertaining to the Davis Stirling Common Interest Development Act and other state and federal laws.
 Her experience includes planning, entitlement, management, budgeting, permitting and construction of new residential communities.
 She managed formation of new communities and served as director on four Declarant association boards.
-She has taught business law courses at California State University.
+She taught business law courses at California State University.
 Contact Jane at [email protected].

 Jane Gaba represents community associations in both transactional matters and in litigation including enforcement of governing documents, contract disputes, architectural issues, maintenance obligations, and governing document revisions.
 During her career, Jane has tried dozens of cases and has participated numerous mediations and arbitrations.
 She served as trial and appellate counsel in the matter of Nellie Gail Ranch Owners Association v.
 McMullin (2016) 4 Cal.App.5th 982 (affirming that owners could not make out a claim for adverse possession over common area).
 Prior to joining Whitney | Petchul, Jane worked for a mortgage banking litigation firm giving her extensive litigation experience in various area of real property law.
 Jane graduated cum laude from University of California – Los Angeles, receiving a Bachelor of Arts in English, with a minor in Italian, and received her law degree from Western State University College of Law.
 Contact Jane at [email protected].